French competition watchdog fines Google €250 million - ExBulletin

 French competition watchdog fines Google €250 million

-France's competition watchdog on Wednesday fined Alphabet Inc.'s Google 250 million euros (200 million euros) for violations related to EU intellectual property rules in its relationship with media publishers, citing concerns about the company's AI services. announced a fine of $71.73 million.
+PARIS (Reuters) – France's competition watchdog on Wednesday slapped Alphabet Inc.'s Google with violations related to EU intellectual property rules in its relationship with media publishers, citing concerns about its AI services.
+It announced a fine of 250 million euros ($271.73 million).

 The watchdog said Google's AI-powered chatbot Bard (since renamed Gemini) was trained on content from publishers and news agencies without notifying them.
 Ta.